WSMorrison/Secret-model-club/README.md

         -In the settings tab, I navigated to the pages link in the lefthand navigation bar.
         -I deployed the Master Branch as the source.
         -Github provided the link to the completed website.
-    -The deployed site can be found at this link: [SKRT modl klub](https://wsmorrison.github.io/Secret-model-club/)
+    -The deployed site can be found at this link: https://wsmorrison.github.io/Secret-model-club/

 ## Credits